History of Zack Wheeler in Timeline

 In 2013, Zack Wheeler began pitching for the Las Vegas 51s of the Pacific Coast League.

-On June 19, 2014, Zack Wheeler pitched a complete-game shutout against the Miami Marlins, facing only 28 batters.
+On June 19, 2014, Zack Wheeler pitched a complete-game shutout against the Miami Marlins, facing only 28 batters and allowing just three hits.

-On March 16, 2015, it was announced that Zack Wheeler had torn the ulnar collateral ligament in his right elbow and would undergo Tommy John surgery on March 25.
+On March 16, 2015, the Mets announced that Zack Wheeler had torn the ulnar collateral ligament in his right elbow.

 In 2015, East Paulding High School retired Zack Wheeler's No. 45 jersey.